trystant/sn_register/README.md

 ## Installation

-Copy files to root directory for web server(/var/www is default for ubuntu)
+Copy files to root directory for web server(/var/www is default for ubuntu).

-Import sn\_track.sql to mysql database.
+Import sn\_track.sql to empty mysql database and change info.php accordingly.

 ## Things to do
 * Implement AJAX for nav and sql results